 Anyone else’s house turn into an art gallery during the school year?!
-Stress not, it’s never too late to put a system into place…or even find ways to wear it!
+Stress not, it’s never too late to put a system into place for managing kids’ artwork… or even find ways to wear it!
 I love how realistic this plan is for archiving and organizing all of my kids’ masterpieces!

 1. Temporary storage